pbuehler/ALICEO2dataModel/README.md

 The converter is implemented in python.
 The parsing functionality is contained in ALICEO2dataModel.py and the main program is in extractDataModel.py.
 The process is configured with inputCard.xml.

+### Data Items

+Three types of files are considered:

+- header files
+- code files
+- CMakeLists.txt

+#### Header files
+Header files are combed for definitions of:

+- namespace
+- #define
+- typedef
+- using
+- COLUMN declarations
+- TABLE declarations

+In a first step the header files are scanned and comments (//) and comment blocks (/* ... */) are removed, whereas special comments (//!) are understood to be annotations of tables and columns.
+Blocks of line extensions (\) are reduced to a single line.

+In the such processed text #define directives are searched for and are used to substitute related text in the block starting with the actual #define directive and  ending with an #undef directive or the end of the text.

+In a next processing round the text is split into namespaces, taking into account that namespaces can be nested.
+Namespaces are defined either with 'using namespace ...;' which is then active until the end of the text or with 'namespace {....}' which makes the namespace active only within the curled brackets.
+The splitting into namespaces is implemented in an iterative way.

+The text contained in a singular namespace (namespace not containing any other namespace) is searched for typedef specifiers which are used to substitute related types.
+Then column and table declarations and finally 'using' directives within the namespace block are extracted.

+As a result of this procedure one obtains a 'datamodel' object with a list of namespaces with their column and table declarations and using directives.

+#### Code files
+Code files are combed for definitions of:

+- Produces

+Tables have a producer.
+In case of the tables filled with data from the AO2D files the producer is defined to be AO2D.
+For tables which are filled by analysis tasks the producer is deduced from the related Produces function declaration.
+The code files are scanned for Produces declarations and the name of the code file is added to the respective table in the previously described 'datamodel' object.

+#### CMakeLists.txt files
+CMakeLists.txt files are combed for definitions of:

+- o2_add_dpl_workflow (executables and the related code files)

+The CMakeLists files are finally needed to relate a given code file with an executable, which finally allows to associate a table with its producing executable.

+### Output

+The html representation of the 'datamodel' object is achieved with the printHTML method.

 ## As simple as that

 - Install the software